arduino/docs-content/content/hardware/03.nano/boards/nano-33-ble-sense/tutorials/ble-device-to-device/ble-device-to-device.md

 ![Health service example.](assets/nano_ble_sense_t2_img02.png)

-### Information Exchange in BLE
+### Information Exchange in Bluetooth® Low Energy

 There are three ways data can be exchanged between two connected devices: **reading**, **writing**, or **notifying**. **Reading** occurs when a peripheral device asks the central device for specific information, think about a smartphone asking a smartwatch for the physical activity information, this is an example of reading. **Writing** occurs when a peripheral device writes specific information in the central device, think about a smartphone changing the password of a smartwatch, this is an example of writing. **Notifying** occurs when a central device offers information to the peripheral device using a notification, think about a smartwatch notifying a smartphone its battery is low and needs to be recharged.

-Well, that's what we need to know about BLE for now.
+Well, that's what we need to know about Bluetooth® Low Energy for now.
 Bluetooth® specifications are quite extensive but interesting to read and learn about.
-If you want to know more about BLE, check out [**Getting Started with Bluetooth® Low Energy** by Kevin Townsend, Carles Cufí, Akiba, and Robert Davidson](https://www.oreilly.com/library/view/getting-started-with/9781491900550/).
+If you want to know more about Bluetooth® Low Energy, check out [**Getting Started with Bluetooth® Low Energy** by Kevin Townsend, Carles Cufí, Akiba, and Robert Davidson](https://www.oreilly.com/library/view/getting-started-with/9781491900550/).

-## Using BLE and Arduino
+## Using Bluetooth® Low Energy and Arduino

-Now, let's use BLE with Arduino.
+Now, let's use Bluetooth® Low Energy with Arduino.
 In this example, we are going to use two Arduino boards, the **Nano 33 BLE** and the **Nano 33 BLE Sense** to exchange information between them.
 One of the boards, the Nano 33 BLE Sense, is going to be set up as a central device while the other board, the Nano 33 BLE, is going to be set up as a peripheral device.
 The information that we are going to share between the boards will come from the embedded **gesture sensor** of the Nano 33 BLE Sense board.
 For this, we are going to create a service called **gestureService** that will have one characteristic called **gesture_type**.

 ![Gesture example architecture.](assets/nano_ble_sense_t2_img03.png)